user-e/E-Script/README.md

   - Download from here: https://github.com/JoshSCF/JoshScript/archive/master.zip
   - Website download: http://www.joshl.io/downloads/joshscript.zip

-A **huge** thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code
+A *huge* thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code
 which was published as version 1.2.
 He also released the language-josh package on the atom text editor!
 This allows you to get your syntax highlighted when writing code in JoshScript.

-# What's new?
+## What's new?
 JoshScript 1.3 has been released and contains a new code which cubes the value.

 **Release history - new in older versions:**
 JoshScript 1.2.2 release contained a few bug fixes and updated functions.
 JoshScript 1.2 included a new ability to loop!
 Examples and usage will be coming soon.

-# Usage codes
+## Operations (codes for usage)
+ \- uses 4 characters, each from a group of 2-8 ascii (basic
+latin) characters, a bit like low-level computer programming.
-`JOSH` increases the value by 1
+`eoo1` / "JOSH" increases the value by 1

-`josh` decreases the value by 1
+`eo-1` / "josh" decreases the value by 1

-`Josh` multiplies the value by 2
+`eox2` / "Josh" multiplies the value by 2

-`josH` divides the value by 2, rounding down to the nearest integer
+`eod2` / "josH" divides the value by 2, rounding down to the nearest integer

-`JOsh` outputs the ascii symbol with Unicode number equal to current value
+`eopc` / "JOsh" outputs the ascii symbol with Unicode number equal to current value

-`JoSH` takes integers as input and sets the value to that
+`eooi` / "JoSH" takes integers as input and sets the value to that

-`JOsH` takes characters as input and sets the value to ascii number of char
+`eoic` / "JOsH" takes characters as input and sets the value to ascii number of char

-`jOsh` resets the value to 0
+`eooo` / "jOsh" resets the value to 0

-`JOSh` squares the value
+`eoxx` / "JOSh" squares the value

-`jOSh` cubes the value
+`exxx` / "jOSh" cubes the value

-`JosH` outputs the current value
+`eoop` / "JosH" outputs the current value (aka. print/echo)

-`joSH` moves one to the right on the tape reel of values
+`eoom` / "joSH" moves one to the right on the tape reel of values (aka. memory)

-`joSh` moves one to the left on the tape reel of values
+`eo-m` / "joSh" moves one to the left on the tape reel of values (aka. memory)

-`JoSh` starts loop if the value is not 0, else jump to matching end loop tag
+`eol1` / "JoSh" starts loop if the value is not 0, else jump to matching end loop tag

-`jOsH` ends a loop
+`eolo` / "jOsH" ends a loop

 `(` starts notation space

 `)` ends notation space

-# Examples
+## Examples
 ```
 JOSHJoshJoshJoshJoshJoshJoshJOSHJOsh
 ```